madrobby/downtime/README.md

 downtime
 ========

-downtime is a standardized JSON API to list current and upcoming downtime for apps and services, both scheduled and unscheduled.
+downtime is a standardized JSON API that lists recent, current and upcoming periods of maintenance or downtime for apps and services, both scheduled and unscheduled.

 Wait, what?
-Here's why this would be cool thing:
+Here's why this is a cool thing:

-* A tool that periodically checks downtime information for services you use, indicating any upcoming downtime in your calendar or notify you by email or OS X notification.
+For you:
+* Use the machine-readable format to easily convert into calendar events, so you'll see all upcoming downtime of services you use in your calendar.
+* Easily editable because it's JSON.
+No XML wrestling, or weird formats like iCalendar that don't really fit the purpose.

+For your apps:
-* When your app uses an API the provides downtime information, you can possibly queue calls to that API for later if there currently is downtime.
+* When your app uses an API that provides downtime information, you could queue calls to that API for later if there currently is downtime.
-* Inform you far in advance when an older API version is scheduled to be EOL'd.
-* While unexpected downtime occurs, keep you informed of the current status.
+* While unexpected downtime occurs, keep you informed of the current status, which in case you connect to an API you can show to your users.
+For example, if you use Freckle's API in your app, and Freckle is down for maintenance, you can let your users know about that directly in your app—avoiding extra support costs and useless debugging.
+* Whip up a html page in your apps backend that shows downtime information for all the 3rd-party apps you use, on one page!

 File format
 -----------

 On your status site or blog site (hopefully independent of your service!), put up a JSON file.

-To make the URL to this guessable, the file should be located at `/downtime.json`.
+To make the URL to this guessable, the file should be located at `/downtime.json` (this is highly recommended but not a strict requirement).

+The file must be a valid JSON file adhering to the following format:

 ```javascript
 {